| | | | | | | |

 Hot chocolate in an espresso cup.

-Quick Disclaimer, I have actually never been to Paris.
-This version I am sharing is actually a play on the hot chocolate of my youth.
+Quick Transparency Disclaimer: I have never been to Paris.
+This version I am sharing is actually the hot chocolate from my youth and my father’s French culinary training.

 From the ages of 3 to 5 years old, my dad would bring me to his restaurant during the day, especially when my mom was pregnant with my brother.
 I have vivid memories of sitting at the bar on cold winter days enjoying a cup of Parisian Hot Chocolate with whipped cream on it my dad made for me.
 Then back to the menu, giving me dishes he would make and thought I would like while he discussed the menu with the staff.